FZhg/blossomnoodles.github.io/_includes/components/intro.md

-This is the homepage of an imaginary person called John Smith who lives in London, UK.
-It exists as a demo of the Friday Theme, which is a portfolio and blog theme for Jekyll.

-Let's imagine John Smith is a freelance software engineer.
-He blogs occasionally, maintains some project pages for things he has on GitHub, and has a portfolio of work that he maintains instead of a CV.
-Friday Theme has layouts and collections for exactly that.
-This web site is a demo of it in action.
+This is the homepage of a funny guy named Bryan Zhang.
+Bryan is  a junior Physcis student in Hefei Unviersity of Technology.
+He wants to keep stories about his life and his lovable friends' on this blog.

+He is trying to change his field into Machine Learning, more boadly Artifial Intelligence, which fascinates him like no other things can(of course, except a good date, great food, a terrific hangout!).
+He will write whatever worth a history on his blog.

+He is very glad to hear your Comments.
+Please email them to [here](mailto:zhangfanordomozhang@gmail.com).